wmde/wikibase-release-pipeline/example/README.md

 Wikibase Suite is a containerised, production ready [Wikibase](https://wikiba.se) stack, that allows you to self host a knowledge graph similar to Wikidata.

+> 💡 This document assumes basic Linux administration and docker/docker-compose knowledge.

 > This document is for people wanting to self host the full Wikibase Suite.
 If you are looking for documentation about the individual containers provided with Wikibase Suite, head over to https://hub.docker.com/u/wikibase

 Wikibase Suite comes with the following services: